(1) In enacting this Title, the Council recognizes two constitutional rights:

 (d) provide guidelines for both disclosure and restrictions on access to government records, which is based on the equitable weighing of the pertinent interests and which are consistent with general standards of information practices;

-(e) favor public access when, in the application of this Act, countervailing interests are of equal weight; and
+(e) favor public access when, in the application of this Title, countervailing interests are of equal weight; and

 (f) establish fair and reasonable records management practices.